 Collect Items for Charity

 Jewish scholars took to heart the commandment to set aside a portion of the harvest for the poor.
-Rabbis connect pei’ah with other actions on which there is no fixed upper measure: the amount of first fruits, acts of loving-kindness and the study of Torah.
-Rabbi David Polish wrote that this list reveals “the attitudes and practices that the Rabbis considered to be of ultimate value.
-The [list] reads like an instruction book about how each of us should live our lives and reminds us about what is of limitless importance.”
+Rabbis connect pei-ah with other actions on which there is no fixed upper measure: the amount of first fruits, acts of loving-kindness and the study of Torah, all of which remind us of what the Rabbis considered – as should we – to be truly important in life.

 Become a Tutor